Top of the page

 Call 911 or other emergency services if you have pulmonary embolism symptoms, including:

 If your doctor thinks you might have a pulmonary embolism, he or she may test your lungs.
-For more information, see the topic Pulmonary Embolism.

 Your doctor may also recommend self-care to relieve symptoms.
 This care includes: